kammitama5/kammitama5.github.io/_posts/2018-8-18-Saturday-August-18th.md

 - I got there a bit early and got a cup of tea at a nearby coffee shop.
   I also walked around and took a few photos.

+- I apologize for the Moire pattern on this one!

 <img src="/images/rusthackday18/1.png" width="400">